nicholasf/inkling/README.txt

 have basic CMS functionality with inkling-content).
 7. As a dev I have CRUD for the site object's informative properties.
 7a.
 As a dev I have multi-site capabilities
+7b.
+As a dev I have worked out how to add parameters to the Application object which can be looked up in routes.rb (to turn multi-site on or off).

 8. As a dev I have planned for a themeable layer, possibly the admin UI.